 Grandparents often suspect autism before parents do, but they sometimes hesitate to voice their concern, a new study reveals.

-Since autism treatment is more effective when it begins early, worried grandparents should speak up, say the study’s authors.
+Since autism treatment is more effective the earlier in life it begins, worried grandparents should speak up, the study’s authors say.

 The study surveyed 477 parents of children with autism spectrum disorder (ASD) and 196 relatives and friends of the same children, including many grandparents.

-Twenty-five percent of the parents said someone suggested that their child “might have a serious condition” before they or their partner suspected it themselves.
+Twenty-five percent of the parents surveyed said someone else suggested that their child “might have a serious condition” before they suspected it themselves.